-1.3.7 Why does bodily health not make us truly happy?
+1.3.8 Why does bodily health not make us truly happy?

-- Man's bodily nature serves his spiritual nature. - Animals can be physically healthy, but we do not call animals truly happy in a deep sense.
+- Examples of bodily health are beauty and physical strength. - Man's bodily nature serves his spiritual nature. - So his spiritual nature cannot merely serve his bodily nature. - Animals can be physically healthy, but we do not call animals truly happy in a deep sense.